 Next Trial Date For Persons Accused Of Many Crimes Against Azerbaijani People Announced

-The trial, presided over by Judge Zeynal Aghayev with Judges Jamal Ramazanov and Anar Rzayev (reserve Judge Gunel Samadova), ensured that each accused was provided with a translator in their preferred language and with legal defense.
+The trial, presided over by Judge Zeynal Aghayev, with Judges Jamal Ramazanov and Anar Rzayev (reserve judge Gunel Samadova), ensured that each defendant was provided with an interpreter in their preferred language and legal counsel.

-The accused, their defense counsel, victims, legal heirs, representatives, and prosecutors defending the state's charges were present at the session.
+The session was attended by the accused, their lawyers, several victims, their legal heirs or representatives, and state prosecutors.

+Judge Aghayev introduced the panel of judges, prosecutors, interpreters, and other court personnel to victims attending for the first time while explaining their legal rights and responsibilities.

 Legal Disclaimer: